jpineda30/Proyect-3/README.md

    ​
 4. After everything is set, you can then run the application `server.js` using the _npm start_ comand in your terminal.
 After, navigate to your localhost connection on your preferred web browser.
    ​
    Or, alternatively, you can use the demo page we deployed on a [Heroku](https://ibmug-emed.herokuapp.com/) external server.
-You can access the functional app [here](https://github.com/jpineda30/Proyect-3).
+You can access the gitHib repsitory [here](https://github.com/jpineda30/Proyect-3).
    ​

 ## ​